How to track email campaign in Google Analytics

 Add these parameters to the basic URL and get the following link:

-However, it’s a link, not a tracking pixel.
+However, it’s a link, not an email tracking pixel.
 Now use the HTML image tag to turn it into the image:

 ‹img src=“https://www.google-analytics.com/collect?v=1&tid=YOURACCOUNTID&cid=CUSTOMERID&t=EVENTTYPE&ec=email&ea=open &cs=newsletter&cm=email&cn=big-summer-sale-2019&dp=%2Femail%2Fnewsletter&dt=My%20Newsletter”›